-Over the years, I have been particularly interested in the social organization of animal societies, specifically in animal movements (automated radio-tracking) in relation to long distance signalling and territorial behaviour.
-I have applied this previously to nightingales and great tits, white-browed sparrow weavers (in South Africa with Andy Young, University Exeter) and since more recently on zebra finches in the wild (with Simon Griffith, Macquarie University Sydney) using novel solar-powered automated tracking technologies.
+Throughout my reaearch career, I have been particularly interested in acoustic communication and the social organization of animal societies, specifically in animal movements (automated radio-tracking) in relation to long distance signalling and territorial behaviour.

 Students, feel free to contact me for thesis opportunities within the research lines (also see projects below) or if you have other ideas for a thesis project.